 Kailani Forbes.

-Forbes was able to set a new freshman record as well in the triple jump with a mark of 12.17 meters (39' 11").
+Forbes was able to set a Lopes freshman record wtih a triple jump of 12.17 meters (39 feet, 11 inches).

-The Lopes are back this week Friday as they head to Azusa for the Bryan Clay Multi, they will then compete at Glendale Community College on Saturday.
+The Lopes are back this week Friday when they head to Azusa, Califronia, for the Bryan Clay Multi before competing at Glendale Community College on Saturday.